Docker Compose to local setup and testing

 - MySQL Discover and sync command

-- The first time you run the sync command, it might take a while for the process to build and download the necessary dependencies and jar files.
-Subsequent runs will be faster.
+- The first time you run the sync command, it might take a while for the process to build and download the necessary dependencies, docker images and

 file should be in the same directory where you run the sync command.